 The process of checking new placements merely involves asking the hider that a geocache has permission to be placed.
 Some sensitive areas require special permissions, although follow-up checks such as confirming permissions with landowners never happen.

 Public or private, in the UK all land has an owner, and all roadside placements require permission from the local council.
 In practice, this never happens.
 Several databases of landowners that do not welcome Geocaching do exist.
 However, despite the laws on littering, they are based on a proactive opt-out system.
 Simply put, in the eyes of the law, a Geocache placed without permisson is littering.

 Geocaching in the UK and around the world has on many occasions cased security alerts.
 Additional footfall has also inflicted environmental damage in fragile sites natural of interest.

 Keep your local area clear of Geocaches by collecting them for recycling when you go out for walks and other forms of exercise.
-By recycling geocaches you are helping to save our environment and wildlife.
+By recycling geocaches you are helping to save our environnment and wildlife.

 You can search the app store on your phone to find Geocaching applications that will help you to find the containers.
 You will need a Groundspeak account.
 If you cannot afford a premium subscription, we do have several accounts that we can give you access to if this is something you would like to do long term.